ALEX M. ROBERTS, PH.D. | PSYCHOLOGICAL TESTING & CONSULTATION

 • Testing usually requires 2 to 6 hours of face-to-face work, typically over one or two days.
 In some cases, it may require more than 6 hours.
 If sessions are spread over multiple days, they are typically scheduled within one to two weeks of each other.

 • Feedback sessions are typically scheduled 7 to 10 days after testing.
-If you have time constraints or deadlines, Alex can often accommodate expedited review and report completion upon request.
+If you have time constraints or deadlines, I can often accommodate expedited review and report completion for an additional fee.

 • No, clinical psychologists cannot prescribe medication in Florida or Missouri.
-However, Alex works closely with psychiatrists and prescribing providers and can refer you or your child to a qualified professional for medication management when needed.
+However, I work closely with psychiatrists and prescribing providers and can refer you or your child to a qualified professional for medication management when needed.

-• Alex is a licensed clinical psychologist in Florida and Missouri.
-He also maintains Authority to Practice Interjurisdictional Telepsychology (APIT) in 42 states via PSYPACT.
+• I’m a licensed clinical psychologist in Florida and Missouri.
+I also maintain Authority to Practice Interjurisdictional Telepsychology (APIT) in 42 states via PSYPACT.

-• Alex offers all-virtual evaluations for children and adults who present with psychiatric concerns only.
-He also offers all-virtual adult ADHD evaluations and adult autism evaluations (consult call required).
-All other evaluations require in-person work.
+• I offer all-virtual evaluations for adults who present with psychiatric and/or ADHD-related concerns only.
+I also offer all-virtual adult autism evaluations (consult call required).
+All other evaluations, including all child evaluations, require in-person work.

 Scheduling

-• To respect your time, Alex requires a 24-hour notice for cancellations or rescheduling.
-Cancellations made less than 24 hours in advance will incur the full session fee.
-For testing appointments, a $250 fee will be charged if canceled within 24 hours.
+• To respect your time, I require 24-hour notice for cancellations or rescheduling.
+Cancellations made less than 24 hours in advance will incur a $250 fee.

-• Alex returns calls and emails within 48 hours.
-Alternatively, you can independently schedule a free 15-minute phone consultation with Alex here to discuss your interest in psychological services and how he can help you and/or your family.
+• I return calls and emails within 48 hours or sooner.
+Alternatively, you can independently schedule a free 15-minute phone consultation with me here to discuss your interest in psychological services and how I can help you and/or your family.

 • Testing appointments are available on evenings and weekends.
-To ensure optimal results, you’ll work with Alex to choose the time of day that works best for your or your child’s cognitive alertness.
+To ensure optimal results, you’ll work with me to choose the time of day that works best for your or your child’s cognitive alertness.

-• Alex aims to begin the testing process within 2 weeks (or sooner) of your initial inquiry, based on mutual availability.
+• I aim to begin the testing process within 2 weeks (or sooner) of your initial inquiry, based on mutual availability.

 • Yes.
-While some evaluations require face-to-face testing work, Alex offers virtual initial intake appointments and feedback/review appointments for all evaluations.
+While some evaluations require face-to-face testing work, I offer virtual initial intake appointments and feedback/review appointments for all evaluations.

 Payment

-• No, Alex does not accept insurance or Medicaid.
-However, as an out-of-network provider, he can provide a "Super Bill" for you to submit to your insurance for potential reimbursement through your plan's out-of-network benefits.
+• No, I don’t accept insurance or Medicaid.
+However, as an out-of-network provider, I can provide a "Super Bill" for you to submit to your insurance for potential reimbursement through your plan's out-of-network benefits.

-• Alex does not accept insurance to provide more personalized, flexible care without the limitations imposed by insurance companies.
+• I don’t accept insurance so I can provide more personalized, flexible care without the limitations imposed by insurance companies.
 Insurance often restricts the time and type of services that can be provided and requires formal diagnoses, which are placed in your permanent medical record.

 Privacy & Confidentiality: No diagnosis is shared with insurance companies or placed in your or your child’s medical record.